FAQs, and an Infographic you can use.

 A PLC works like a computer.
 The CPU manipulates and processes input signals and executes instructions to control output devices.
 These are the controllers behind most modern industrial automation.

 What are programmable logic controllers used for?

 PLCs are used in industrial settings for the control of light fixtures, machinery, and assembly lines.
 They are also used to control other things such as amusement park rides.

 Are there different types of PLCs?

 Yes.
 There are Relay Output PLCs, Transistor Output PLCs, and Triac Output PLCs.
 The name of each type of PLC derives from its output.
 Relay outputs are solid-state outputs or mechanical contacts.
 Transistor outputs are solid-state switches, but can only handle DC current.
-Triac outputs are used for low-power AC loads.
+Low-power AC loads use Triac outputs.
 This includes motor starters and lighting.